 How much does it cost?

 The cost is affordable, and varies by city.
-An exact price will appear on the signup page for each city (below).
+An exact price will appear on the signup page for each city (top of page).

 What cities will you be visiting?